danfinlay/Bloccoli/README.md

 Calls to Blockly made in modules are pure pre-injection Blockly interactions.

 For people familiar to blockly, the only strange part may be the Javascript object that represents the menu item and its member names, but once you notice that I'm just using that JSON object to generate the menu XML used by blockly, you'll realize I just thought it was a simpler API, and hopefully you'll agree.
 If I get some good arguments for why it isn't, maybe I'll switch to XML.
 I'm not looking forward to that if it's the case.
 Better early than late, though.

+Currently the app consists of two parts, client and server.

+####Client
+Bundled using Browserify.
+Bundle any updates from the root via:

+    $ browserify index.js -o site/js/bundle.js

+####Server
+A node.js program.
+It exists in the "blockServer" folder.
+From there, just run:

+    $ node index.js